jenetics/facilejdbc/README.md

 "2","1887-02-04","Der alte Mann und das Meer","B00JM4RD2S","142"
 ```

-For a big result set, it is possible to lazily stream the selected rows into a file.
+For a big result set it is possible to lazily stream the selected rows into a file.

 ```java
 final var select = Query.of("SELECT * FROM book ORDER BY id;");